5. Cutting data of interest from SQW files and objects

 5.1.4.
 File- and memory-backed cuts

 cut generally tries to return its result in memory.
-However, if the resulting object is sufficiently large (the threshold of which is the product of mem_chunk_size and fb_scale_factor defined in the Horace config), the object is written to a temporary file and will be “file-backed”.
+However, if the resulting object is sufficiently large (the threshold of which is the product of mem_chunk_size and fb_scale_factor defined in the hor_config class), the object is written to a temporary file and will be “file-backed”.

 Note